What is Rabies?

 Although rabies was occasionally detected in bats in recent years in Ontario, Canada everything changed in December 2015 when raccoon strain rabies was detected in the Hamilton ON area.
 This was the first time raccoon strain rabies was detected in Ontario in 10 years and the first time ever to be seen in the Hamilton area.

-Since then an outbreak of the disease has occurred affecting mostly raccoons and skunks but has also involved other species including fox, cat and llama.
-The raccoon strain outbreak has also spread to other areas in Ontario including Niagara, Brantford, Haldimand-Norfolk and Halton.
-With over 400+ positive cases seen in Ontario since the outbreak began it is apparent that "Rabies Is Real!"
+Since then an outbreak of the disease has occurred affecting mostly raccoons and skunks but has also involved other species including fox, dog, cat and llama.
+The raccoon strain outbreak has also spread to other areas in Ontario including Brantford, Halton, Haldimand-Norfolk, Niagara and Waterloo.
+Currently over 460+ positive cases have been seen in Ontario since the outbreak began.
 For more information on the developing rabies outbreak in the Hamilton, Ontario area click here.

 For more information about rabies statistics in Ontario, Canada click here.

-(The Rabies Is Real Campaign is adapted from a resource produced by the City of Hamilton Public Health Services.
-Distributed by OAVT Rabies Response Program)
+The Rabies: Vaccinate to Eliminate Campaign is adapted from a resource produced by the Global Alliance for Rabies Control and distributed by OAVT Rabies Response Program.

 Rabies can be prevented with vaccination.
 In cases of human exposure, if a vaccine is given before symptoms appear, the disease can be prevented from progressing.